Photos from the Scranton Republican.

 Festy also played in many of the Scranton teams other games in 1922.
 Festy played first base against the Brooklyn Royal Giants (Negro team), an excellent traveling team, on August 23, 1922.
 He played 1b and doubled in a 2-1 victory by Scranton.
 He also played CF against the Harrisburg Colored Giants, an eastern independent barnstorming team, in August.
 Scranton won 4-3.

 In 1923, Festus was the ” property” of the Newark Franchise.
+There is not a record of him playing for Newark.
 He was secured by Scranton on a 15 day trial and hurt his wrist.
 He never effective and was released in June of 1923.
 (Scranton Republican June 18, 1923 p 12).

 Festy died in Scranton on October 4, 1924 just shy of his 33rd birthday.
 The paper said he was a good friend of Bucky Harris.
 Listed as honorary Pallbearers were Charlies Shorten, Mike McNally, and Steve O’Neil.
 All were former teammates of Festy and in 1924 all were in the big leagues.
 Festy is buried in St. Joseph’s cemetery in Minooka.
 (Scranton Republican October 8, 1924 p 19) A scholarship was established in his name at St.Thomas College (currently the University of Scranton) .